High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Results

-Figure~\ref{fig:densnap} displays the spatial distributions of the proton density (a,d) and average energy (b,e), 207~fs after the laser pulse maximum has hit the solid foil.
+Figure~\ref{fig:densnap} displays the spatial distributions of the proton number density (a,c) and average energy (b,d), 207~fs after the laser pulse maximum has hit the solid foil.
 The top and bottom rows correspond to SLT run \#2 and DLT run \#4, respectively.
-In both cases, the target protons are seen to fully evacuated from the laser spot region and preferentially accelerated in the forward direction (this is particularly true in the DLT case) due to the combined effects of RPA and TNSA.
-The tighter laser focusing achieved in the DLT translates into a beam of faster, yet more divergent protons originating from a narrower source.
+In both cases, the target protons are fully evacuated from the laser spot region and preferentially accelerated in the forward direction due to the combined effects of RPA and TNSA [see Figs.~\ref{fig:densnap}(a, c)].
+Compared to the SLT case, the tighter laser focusing achieved in the DLT translates into a more energetic (by a factor of $\sim 3$), yet more divergent, proton beam originating from a narrower source [cf. Figs.~\ref{fig:densnap}(b, d)].

-In all simulations, a virtual detector is placed at a distance of $26.2\,\rm \upmu m$ behind the rear side of the target (marked by the vertical dashed line in Fig.~\ref{fig:densnap}.a-b,d-e).
-When an accelerated proton crosses this ``plane'', its position, momentum and time of arrival are stored.
-A relatively close detector position is chosen in order to artificially interrupt the acceleration process.
-This is a common practice because it is known that 2D~PIC simulations tend to overestimate the final proton energy \cite{babaei2017rise}.
-Our choice of distance relies on the comparison performed between 2D and 3D PIC simulations \cite{brantov2015ion}.
-Figure~\ref{fig:protspec}(a) compares the energy spectra of the protons (or deuterons) that crossed the detector plane for all six configurations.
-The absolute maximum proton energy ($\sim 250\,\rm MeV$) is achieved in DLT cases \#4-7 (run \#6 performs slightly better than the others), as expected from the associated laser intensification reported in Fig.~\ref{fig:fig2}.
-By comparison, the SLT cases yield significantly lower proton energies: $\sim 120\,\rm MeV$ in the optimised case \#1 and $\sim 95\,\rm MeV$ for the twice thicker foil of case \#2.
+Figure~\ref{fig:protspec}(a) compares the energy spectra of the protons (or deuterons) that reached the detector plane [marked by vertical dashed lines in Figure~\ref{fig:densnap} for the six configurations considered.
+The absolute maximum proton energy ($\sim 240\,\rm MeV$) is recorded in DLT runs \#3 and \#4, as expected from the associated laser intensification [see Fig.~\ref{fig:fig2}].
+By comparison, the SLT cases yield significantly lower proton energies: $\sim 130\,\rm MeV$ in the optimised run \#1 and $\sim 95\,\rm MeV$ for the about twice thicker foil of run \#2.

-The flip side of the fastest protons produced in DLTs, though, is their increased divergence, due to strong focusing and partial transmission of the laser pulse through the foil.
-Their angular spectra, plotted in Fig.~\ref{fig:protspec}(b), turn out to be double-peaked at $\sim \pm 20^\circ$ and to extend up to angles as large as $\sim \pm 40^\circ$.
+As already mentioned, the flip side of the fastest protons produced in DLTs is their increased angular spread, due to strong focusing and partial transmission of the laser pulse through the foil.
+Actually, their angular spectra plotted in Fig.~\ref{fig:protspec}(b), turn out to be double-peaked at $\sim \pm 15-20^\circ$ and to extend up to angles as large as $\sim \pm 40^\circ$.
 By contrast, SLTs can provide more collimated protons and also in greater numbers (see Table).
-Case \#2 indeed yields a proton angular spectrum peaking on axis and with a FWHM spread of 12.5$^\circ$.
+Run \#2 indeed yields a proton angular spectrum peaking on axis and with an FWHM spread of $\sim 12.5^\circ$.